Skip to content

 Section of Hadrian's Wall, a low wall made of grey stones cruving over a small grassy hill with blue sky and small white clouds above.
 Places to visit in northern england

-There are many ancient Roman sites to visit in Britain, but Hadrian’s Wall is probably the most famous of them all.
+There are many ancient Roman sites to visit in Britain, but Hadrian’s Wall is probably the most famous.
 Emperor Hadrian had this 73-mile-long wall built in 122 AD to defend the Roman province of Britannia from the barbarians.

 3. Haworth, West Yorkshire